MAJOR

 MINOR

-Two Tracks Students who wish to minor in Jewish, Islamic, and Middle Eastern studies will select one of two tracks: Comparative Jewish and Islamic Studies or Modern Middle Eastern Studies.
+The minor in JIMES requires a minimum of 9 units at the 300-level or above and a minimum of 18 total units.
+Students who wish to minor in Jewish, Islamic, and Middle Eastern studies will select one of two tracks: The Comparative Jewish and Islamic Studies Track or The Middle Eastern Studies Track.

 Comparative Jewish and Islamic Studies Track Requirements